 Associate Degree in English

-This 2-year program is one in which students are prepared in the fields of literature, poetry and critical theory.
+This program is one in which students are prepared in the fields of literature, poetry and critical theory.
 Typical programs include core courses and electives.
 Students may be required to complete a foreign language course to meet program requirements as well.
-Along with taking the required core courses, students may choose to explore and study areas of drama, literature or Shakespeare, among other concentrations.
 Typical classes include:

 - Advanced reading